 Ex-Post-Facto?
 The Anthropology of Media and Journalism in a Post-Truth Era

-Presenters: Robert Samet (Union College), Naomi Schiller (Brooklyn College, City University of New York), Natalia Roudakova (University of California, San Diego), Alexandra Juhasz (Brooklyn College, City University of New York), Amahl Bishara (Tufts University).
-Discussant: Faye Ginsburg (New York University).
-Sponsor: Society for Cultural Anthropology.
+Panelists: Robert Samet (Union College), Naomi Schiller (Brooklyn College, City University of New York), Natalia Roudakova (University of California, San Diego), Alexandra Juhasz (Brooklyn College, City University of New York), Amahl Bishara (Tufts University).
+Discussant: Faye Ginsburg (New York University)

 Note: A recording of this panel is available via AnthroPod.